 Q, What should I ask a breeder for when buying a puppy?

 A, You should ask about the parent’s health.
 They should have been x-rayed for hip dysplasia and have a certificate from the K.C./B.V.A.
 Ask about the breeds average score.
-They should also have ideally been eye examined and should have a certificate to show this.
+They should have ideally been eye examined and have a certificate to show this.
+It is also recommended that both parents are health tested for EIC, GSD, and PRA.
 Ask about the age of the bitch and how many litters she has produced (no bitch should be bred from before the age of two years.
 Ask if the breeder is a member of the parent Club.
 The breeder should also furnish you with the name and address of the Club’s Secretary; the clubs Rescue co-ordinators details should also be given.
-Contact the Secretary for information on other litters that may be available.
+Contact the Puppy co-ordinator for information on other litters that may be available.

 Self-confident, steadfast and proud, this active, intelligent dog is a charming and gentle family companion and a determined, durable hunter.
 The Curly is alert, biddable and responsive to family and friends, whether at home or in the field.
 Of independent nature and discerning intelligence, a Curly sometimes appears aloof or self-willed, and, as such, is often less demonstrative, particularly toward strangers, than the other retriever breeds.
 The Curly’s independence and poise should not be confused with shyness or a lack of willingness to please.
 In the show ring, a correctly-tempered Curly will steadily stand his ground, submit easily to examination, and might or might not wag his tail when doing so.
 In the field, the Curly is eager, persistent and inherently courageous.
 At home, he is calm and affectionate.
 Shyness is a fault and any dog who shies away from show ring examination should be penalized.
 Minor allowances can be made for puppies who misbehave in the show ring due to overexuberance or lack of training or experience.